NAPLAN Marking FAQ Page

 Q: Since the completion of the NAPLAN Online Writing course does not guarantee me a position for marking, can I complete the course after I have received confirmation of employment for NAPLAN marking?

 A: We are happy for you to complete and submit your certificate of completion to us at the contract stage.
-Please bear in mind that your job offer is contingent upon you completing the NAPLAN Writing course prior to attending live training.
+Please bear in mind that your job offer is contingent upon you completing the NAPLAN Online Writing course prior to the commencement of live training.

 Q: I have marked NAPLAN previously.
-Do I have to complete the NAPLAN Writing Course video on the NESA learning webpage?
+Do I have to complete the NAPLAN Online Writing course video on the NESA learning webpage?

 Q: When will I find out if my application has been successful?